moonbitlang/moonbit-course/course10/course_en.md

 - Hash function:
   - Mapping data of arbitrary size to data of fixed length.
-  - The `Hash` interface in MoonBit maps data to values in the range of integers
+  - The `Hash` interface in MoonBit maps data to values in the range of integers:
     - `trait Hash { hash(Self) -> Int }`
     - `"ThisIsAVeryVeryLongString".hash() == -321605584`
 - HashMap: